-Pierre also completed a BTh degree in Theology at the University of Pretoria in the year 2010 and in the following year gained experience in the field of recreation and team building facilitation, working for Drakensberg Barefoot Adventures.
-During the same year he co-founded a leather company called Fennek, which targeted the exclusive market of finely crafted handmade leather products.
+Pierre Reyneke studied theology and completed a BTh degree at the University of Pretoria in the year 2010.
+In the year that followed he gained experience in the field of recreation and team building facilitation, working for an adventure company based in the Drakensberg.
+During the same year he co-founded a leather company which targeted the exclusive market of finely crafted handmade leather products.
 His role in the company was the research and development of new hand crafted products.
 Working in this field gave him the opportunity to gain invaluable experience in the sector of small-scale entrepreneurship, which contributes to insightful understanding of business models in the rural contexts within which this project was implemented.

 His ultimate interest and concern is the rapidly increasing global economic inequality.
-The project offers the opportunity for engagement with theories regarding this social threat, but more importantly the opportunity to grapple with possible solutions or alternatives to it.
+Work for Nova offers the opportunity to engage with theories regarding this social threat, but more importantly the opportunity to grapple with possible solutions or alternatives to it.
 Pierre is an avid cyclist and enjoys exploring lush, unexplored trails on his mountain bike.